Woolworth Estate

-Woolworth Estate is a historic estate located at Glen Cove in Nassau County, New York.
+Woolworth Estate, also referred to Winfield Hall, is a historic estate located at Glen Cove in Nassau County, New York.
 It was designed in 1916 by architect C. P. H. Gilbert (1861–1952) for Frank Winfield Woolworth (1852–1919).
 The estate consists of the main residence, known as Winfield Hall; a large garage with remodeled living quarters; a main entrance arch; two greenhouses; and various landscape features including a tea house.

 Winfield Hall

 When his current home was destroyed by a mysterious fire, Woolworth immediately went to work on building Winfield Hall, the plans for which were already drawn.
 With walls and pillars of marble, the house ended up costing nine million dollars, the grand staircase alone costing two million dollars.